What to expect from the Kerberos Enterprise agent.

 By specifying the name and corresponding RTSP url in multiple rows, you can deploy your deployments in bulk.

 Once you have a running deployment, you should see a green circle next to the deployment, indicating that it is succesfully running.
-At any time you can configure your deployments by clicking on the icon.
-This will open a popup, allowing you to change some settings.
+At any time you can configure your deployments by clicking on the

 Following settings can be changed: